your questions answered about the purpose and value of labor support

 Labor can be emotionally challenging especially if you are having your first baby.
 She can talk you through those really hard contractions.
 Labor can be especially difficult if you have a long labor or an unusually quick labor.
 Having an experienced woman there who you trust has a calming effect on both you and your husband.
 When you think you can’t possibly labor anymore and you want to give up, she’ll be beside you, the voice of experience, reminding you that you are doing it and that you’ll meet your baby soon.

-What are the benefits to hiring a doula?
+What are the benefits of hiring a doula?

 The benefit is hiring someone who will always be with you.
 Nurses are busy and have many patients to help.
 Your midwife or doctor checks in with you only occasionally.
 Research indicates that when a doula is present, labors are shorter, less pain medication is requested, fewer births require forceps, vacuum extraction or cesarean.
 Additionally, more women breastfeed, and women are more satisfied with their birth.